paycoreio/docs/docs/ips.md

 To help your integration operate securely, it must also verify that it’s communicating with  **api.paycore.io**  through SSL certificate on it and DNS IP address.

-For correct communication between PayCore and Payment Providers or third-party services what PayCore have access to, use [PayCore white-list IP addresses](#white-list-ip-addresses).
+For correct communication between PayСore.io and Payment Providers or third-party services what PayСore.io have access to, use [PayСore.io white-list IP addresses](#white-list-ip-addresses).

 ## Domains

-PayCore uses the following fully qualified domain names to interact with your integration:
+PayСore.io uses the following fully qualified domain names to interact with your integration:

 ```html
 api.paycore.io